ShumailaAhmed/AI-Workshop/README.md

   loss.backward() #compute the gradient optimizer.step() # update params, the step method is used to do so
 ```
-Notice the raining code is very similar to the one we did in linear regression, this is because process doen not change while training neural model.
-Either we classify the data into discrete classes or fit a model into continous set of data points it does not change the training process majorly.
+Notice the raining code is very similar to the one we did in linear regression, this is because the process does not change while training the neural model.
+Either we classify the data into discrete classes or fit a model into a continuous set of data points it does not change the training process majorly.

 Plot the training process to visualize,